Demis Hassabis: Bullfrog Productions

 Asked by Cambridge University to take a gap year owing to his young age, Hassabis began his computer games career at Bullfrog Productions after entering an Amiga Power "Win-a-job-at-Bullfrog" competition.
-He began by level designing on Syndicate and then at 17 co-designing and lead-programming on the 1994 game Theme Park, with the game's designer Peter Molyneux.
+He began by playtesting on Syndicate and then at 17 co-designing and lead-programming on the 1994 game Theme Park, with the game's designer Peter Molyneux.
 Theme Park, a simulation video game, sold several million copies and inspired a whole genre of simulation sandbox games.
+Despite being offered a seven-figure sum to remain in the games industry, he turned it down.
 He earned enough from his gap year to pay his own way through university.

 University of Cambridge

-Hassabis left Bullfrog to study at the Queens' College of the University of Cambridge, where he completed the Computer Science Tripos and graduated in 1997 with a double first.
+Hassabis left Bullfrog to study at Queens' College, Cambridge, where he completed the Computer Science Tripos and graduated in 1997 with a double first.

 Career and research

 Lionhead

 After graduating from Cambridge, Hassabis worked at Lionhead Studios.
 Games designer Peter Molyneux, with whom Hassabis had worked at Bullfrog Productions, had recently founded the company.
 At Lionhead, Hassabis worked as lead AI programmer on the 2001 god game Black & White.